Margin Debt

 Total Margin Debt

-Of course, the total size of the US stock market has grown dramatically during this same timeframe, even adjusted for inflation.
-It makes sense that the amount of cash being borrowed to invest in stocks would rise as the total size of the market increased.
-The below chart looks at total margin debt as a percentage of the total value of the US stock market (estimated via the Wilshire 5000 index).
+However, it's important to note that the total value of the US stock market has also grown significantly over this time, even after adjusting for inflation.
+As the market's total size increased, it makes sense that the amount of borrowed money to invest in stocks would also rise.
+The chart below further examines total margin debt as a percentage of the total value of the US stock market, estimated using the Wilshire 5000 index.

 Current Values & Analysis

-Rather than look strictly at the level of overall margin, we want to get a better sense of how quickly margin is changing over time.
-Are investors gaining confidence, and borrowing more cash in order to increase long positions?
-To do this we look at the rolling year-over-year change in total margin debt.
-That is, how much has margin debt changed in the prior twelve months?
+Rather than simply looking at the level of overall margin debt, we aim to assess how quickly margin is changing over time.
+This allows us to gauge investor confidence: Are they borrowing more to increase their long positions, or is the appetite for risk diminishing?
+To capture this, we examine the rolling year-over-year change in total margin debt, focusing on how much margin debt has changed in the prior twelve months.

 Change in Margin vs Market Returns

-Our main interest is in what margin levels might say about overall market valuation.
-After a giant run up in margin debt, we should expect the market to underperform, since the selling pressure during a deleveraging will accelerate a market correction/crash.
-Below is the same chart as above, only now with highlights showing periods of time where 1-year stock market returns have been negative.
-Notice that almost every peak in margin debt is followed by periods of negative market returns as margin debt unwinds.
+The key question is how margin debt levels might influence overall market valuation.
+Following significant increases in margin debt, the market is more likely to underperform.
+This is because the selling pressure caused by deleveraging (investors being forced to reduce their margin positions) can accelerate a market correction or crash.
+The chart below revisits the year-over-year changes in margin debt, with highlights indicating periods when 1-year stock market returns have been negative.
+Notably, nearly every peak in margin debt is followed by a period of negative stock market returns as the margin debt unwinds.

 Creating a Model